rant-lang/reference/src/language-features/collections.md

 ## Maps

 Maps are like lists, but store their values as key-value pairs.
-Map keys are always strings.
+Map keys are always strings-- assigning a non-string key will coerce it to a string.

 Map creation uses slightly different syntax from lists: instead of `@` before the block, `@:` is used instead.